hybridly/hybridly/docs/guide/debugging.md

   alt="Ray debugging"
 />

-To stop showing hybrid responses, you may also call `stopShowingHybridResponses`.
+To stop showing hybrid responses, you may also call `stopShowingHybridRequests`.